Moving to Norway From US - Relocation Services to Norway - Earthrelo

 • DinBank

-Coming to the tax system, taxes in Norway include property, income, VAT, health, etc. Expats relocating from US to Norway achieve a 10% deduction on gross income for the initial 2 assessments.
+Coming to the tax system, taxes in Norway include property, income, VAT, health, etc. Expats relocating / Moving to Norway from US achieve a 10% deduction on gross income for the initial 2 assessments.
 If you reside in Norway for over 183 days, you are considered eligible to pay a tax.
 Being a tax resident, you will be taxed on your income worldwide.
 The best part is Norway owns double taxation treaties with various countries.
 Hence, you are not accountable to pay tax twice.

 Several Type Of Taxes In Norway Include